 When I was climbing Mount Fuji in Japan, I have seen some elderly people using personal oxygen bottle, like the one on the picture.
 Obviously, some people need it, and if so it is good to have it in your equipment.

-I missed to do an inverse experiment, to close a bottle at low altitude and to carry it closed to the summit of some high mountain.
+I missed doing an inverse experiment, to close a bottle at low altitude and to carry it closed to the summit of some high mountain.
 I guess it should explode.
 This I am going to do soon on Teide, which is here at hand on Tenerife island.

 I would conclude this review by saying that it is quite normal to feel tired when you are close to 3000 meters in the Alps, every step you make there is heavy.
 It may also be normal to feel some slight dizziness in such an environment, in my case sometimes this is partly due to the fact that I do night climbing, and I am simply tired.